londrake/jcsv2osm/README.md

 			"csvQuote": " ",							# String - Describe how value are quoted: "", "\"", "\'"
 			"dictionaryFileName":"dictionary.json", 	# String - Name of Dictionary json
 			"captionFileName":"caption.json",			# String - Name of Headers json
-			"incompleteRecords": true,					# Boolean value - Tell if a json file containing processed (incomplete) record should be saved *
+			"incompleteRecords": true,					# Boolean value - Tell if a json file containing processed (incomplete) records should be saved *
-			"completeRecords": true,					# Boolean value - Tell if a json file containing processed (success) record should be saved "osmfile": true,							# Boolean value - Tell if a osm file containing processed (success) record "csv2osm": true								# Boolean value - Tell if a csv file compatible with csv2osm file should be saved }
+			"completeRecords": true,					# Boolean value - Tell if a json file containing processed (success) records should be saved "osmfile": true,							# Boolean value - Tell if a osm file containing processed (success) records "csv2osm": true								# Boolean value - Tell if a csv file compatible with csv2osm file should be saved }